tesinormed/mediawiki-extensions-AVIF/README.markdown

 Currently, only JPEG and PNG images can be converted.

-To find the AVIF version of your file, simply add `.avif` to the file URL (for example, `https://example.com/images/a.png.avif`).
+To find the AVIF version of your file, simply add `.avif` to the file URL (for example, `https://example.com/images/a.png` becomes `https://example.com/images/a.png.avif`).

 ## Credits